cache-sim/cache-sim/analysis.md

 We have analysed performance of matrix multiplication programs with respect to hit ratio in our one level cache simulator.

-For analysis, we considered the following three variants of matrix multiplication:
+For analysis, we considered the following three variants of matrix multiplication (the programs used can be found [here](./matrix)):
 - P1: DGEMM (Double precision General Matrix Multiply)
 - P2: DGEMM with row-major accesses only
 - P3: Tiled DGEMM

 We considerd matrices of size 512 X 512 for the above programs.
 Let A and B be the two matrices to multiply and let C = A* B.

+The results presented below are after running around 250 simulations in our simulator.

 Analysis on hit-ratio is done on the following:
  - [Impact of Block Size](#impact-of-block-size)